-The Scottish Government has produced a British Sign Language National Plan 2017-23, as required by the BSL (Scotland) Act 2015.
-It sets out Scotland’s ambition to be the best place in the world for BSL users to live, work and visit.
-Other public bodies, including NHS Greater Glasgow & Clyde (NHSGGC), have now published their own, local BSL plans.
+The Scottish Government has produced its second British Sign Language National Plan 2024-30, as required by the BSL (Scotland) Act 2015.
+It sets out actions for the next four years to help realise Scotland’s ambition to be the best place in the world for BSL users to live, work and visit.
+Other public bodies, including NHS Greater Glasgow & Clyde (NHSGGC), have now published their own, local BSL plans for this period.

 In putting together our local plan, we consulted with our Deaf BSL patients to gather opinions and ideas.
 This included patient group involvement, BSL local events, Facebook feedback and an event for Deafblind people.